-- Some editors, especially on POSIX complaint systems, create a backup version of the file being edited. combox was detecting this backup file as a "new file" and it split it into shards, encrypted the shards and scattered the shards across the node directories.
+- Some editors, especially on POSIX complaint systems, create backup version of the file being edited. combox was detecting this backup file as a "new file" and it split it into shards, encrypted the shards and scattered the shards across the node directories.
 The right thing for combox to do was to ignore these backup files and do nothing about them.
 This issue was fixed on 2015-09-29.
-Now the ComboxDirMonitor, on a "file created" or "file modified" event, returns from the on\created or on\modified callback when it finds that the file is a backup/temporary file. - Dropbox client maintains the .dropbox.cache directory under the root of the Dropbox directory. - When a file (shard) was created on another computer, the Dropbox client pulls the new file (shard) to this computer into .dropbox.cache as a temporary file and then moves the new file (shard) to its respective location with the appropriate name.
+Now the ComboxDirMonitor, on a "file created" or "file modified" event, returns from the on\created or on\modified callback when it finds that the file is a backup/temporary file. - Dropbox client maintains the .dropbox.cache directory under the root of the Dropbox directory. - When a file (shard) was created on another computer, the Dropbox client pulls the new file (shard) to this computer into .dropbox.cache as a temporary file and then moves the new file (shard) to its respective location with the appropriate name. - When a file (shard) was modified on another computer, the Dropbox client pulls the modified file (shard) to this computer into the .dropbox.cache as a temporary file; moves the old version of the file (shard) under the Dropbox directory into the .dropbox.cache; finally moves the updated copy of the file, stored as a temporary file, into the Dropbox directory to its respective location with the appropriate name. - When a file (shard) was deleted on another computer, the Dropbox client moves the delete file into the .dropbox.cache directory on this computer.